NotAnyMike/paulgraham-essays-concatenator/README.md

 # paulgraham-essays-concatenator
-This is a node.js app that concatenates all the available essays in paulgraham.com/articles.html
+This is a node.js app that concatenates all the available essays in paulgraham.com/articles.html (the most recent first) into one only html file, hidding the menu bar and the background in order to make it easily printable, this repo contains an html (output.html) with all the essays until 30th Jan 2016.

 ---
-# Requisites
+## Requisites
-* Have node installed
+* Have node.js (npm) installed

 ---
-# How to use
+## How to use
 1. Run `git clone https://github.com/NotAnyMike/paulgraham-essays-concatenator.git`
 2. Move to the folder `cd cd paulgraham-essays-concatenator`
 3. Run `npm install`